 A full song doesn't always make a great ringtone for your smart phone.

 A music file can be too big for a ringtone, or a song may be a bit slow or even quiet in the beginning.
-If that's the case, why not select the best part of a song and make it a ringtone for your phone?
+If that's the case, why not select the essence or the main melody of a song and make it a ringtone for your phone?
 This task can be easier than you might think.

 To make a ringtone from an MP3 file, these are two options: you can either run a PC program such as mp3DirectCut recommended at this article Best Free Software to Cut or Merge Audio Files, or you can do it directly using an app on your Android phone.